 - Place on carpet where the desk will stand

-- Position desk feet on the plywood
+- Set desk feet on the plywood

 - Remove wheels or adjustable feet if your frame has a base crossbar